Skip to main content

 • Direct install — commands work directly with the package directory.
 Simple, but the diff is computed at install time.

-• Artifact-based — create an artifact first (tsm package artifact), then publish and install it.
+• Artifact-based — create a deployment artifact first (tsm package artifact), then publish and install it.
 Recommended for production pipelines because the diff is pre-computed and reviewable.

 The examples below show the direct-install pattern for simplicity.